-I remember vividly my excitement when I saw the first ever 40mm Blancpain Leman watch with the new case diameter of 40mm in a catalogue 2004, the Flyback Split Second Ref 2086.
+I remember vividly my excitement when I saw the first ever Blancpain Leman watch with the new case diameter of 40mm in a catalogue 2004: the Flyback Split Second reference 2086.
 The watch immediately resonated with me, and for a few years to come I was not even aware of this special and extremely limited version of the Flyback Split Second, called A’Toute Vitesse.

 Blancpain couldn’t have picked a better model for launching the new 40mm Leman at the time, it still offered the legendary looks of the 38mm Flyback but also a new combination that can be considered highly collectible.

-Reference 2086 saw no other materials than stainless steel, and the only variation to the standard model was one of the finest and rarest Blancpain Leman watches ever, the limited to 12 pieces Flyback Split Second A’Toute Vitesse.
+Reference 2086 was only made in stainless steel, and the only variation to the standard model is one of the finest and rarest Blancpain Leman watches ever, the limited to 12 pieces Flyback Split Second A’Toute Vitesse.

-There have been three A‘Toute Vitesse models created for the US dealer Swiss Fine Timing: a limited to 20 Flyback in 38mm, a limited to 12 Leman GMT Reveil and the above mentioned ref 2086, also limited to 12 pieces.
+There have been three A‘Toute Vitesse models created for the US dealer Swiss Fine Timing: a limited to 20 Flyback in 38mm, a limited to 12 pieces Leman GMT Reveil and the above mentioned ref 2086, also limited to 12 pieces.
 The distinguishing elements for the A‘Toute Vitesse watches are the dial and hands color code and special engravings on the case back.

 I tried to contact Swiss Fine Timing to find out about their thoughts behind the color code and also the name A‘Toute Vitesse.
-Unfortunately I have not received an answer so far, but once I find out this article will be updated immediately.
+Unfortunately I have not received an answer, so if any of my readers can provide any insight, I would highly appreciate it.

 The Leman Flyback Split Second A’Toute Vitesse works fine on different straps, it’s a versatile and subtle beauty that brings utmost pleasure every time you look at it.

 Here are some wrist shots to give you an idea: